Lextuga007/Philosopher-Analyst-Netlify/content/intro-r/nhsr-intro/FAQ/index.md

 - [Hugo Apéro's showcase](https://hugo-apero-docs.netlify.app/project/)

 Sites don't have to be about coding as I've built a site to put together all the information I was collating about Ethics for the [Ethics Committee](https://ethics-committee-resources.netlify.app/collection/) at my Trust.
 You can use your own pictures or those that are [free](https://github.com/jennybc/free-photos) and have a lot of fun being creative with R. I'd recommend just ensuring that all images have a CCO licence and try to include a credit somewhere.
 That's good for the original owner but also useful for you too when you want to retrace where you located the image.

+## Explaining a boxplot

+It's possibly because I get very excited in the course about boxplots that it's reasonable for people to ask about them!
+One of the best explanations I've seen is by Simon Wellseley-Miller from the [AphA conference in 2021](https://www.youtube.com/watch?v=rsFh0MPZra8) at 0:51 on understanding Length of Stay using boxplots.
+The presentation slides are available on the [AphA website](https://www.aphanalysts.org/documents/presentations-day-1-2/).